-Kids and divorce can be especially tricky.
+Effects of divorce on children can be especially tricky.
 They may be having a hard time, but aren’t sure how to express themselves, which results in poor academic performance or behavioral problems.
 Even though your children may not be talking to you about their feelings, try to use your intuition to know how they’re feeling.
-My 6-year-old daughter, for example, went for quite a while without sharing her feelings with anyone.
+My 6-year-old daughter, for example, went for quiet a while without sharing her feelings with anyone.
 Children have stronger feelings and their needs are more wanting.
 Here are tips to help your children cope with a divorce.

 - Open conversation: Spend time with your kids, take them to happy places and be a listener.
 Your children need you.
 Just like you need a listener, they need someone too.
 You as a parent are closest to your kids.
 Let them know that you love them.
 If they still don’t open up, think about seeing a specialist who can help them share how they’re feeling.
 It is important that they don’t feel guilty for the situation.

 - Keep routines as much as possible: Divorce with children means a world of changes.
 They’ll be going from a family to a single-parent household, they might have to move houses, and some kids might even have to move schools, which also means making new friends.
 There are so many changes happening in their life that they need to feel a sense of security and stability.
 In a time where you’re not feeling either of those things, you need to be a rock for them.
 Let them know you are there for them and will help them cope with any difficulties.
 Take them to see their friends more often, surround them with love and loved ones.